 Recipe FAQs

-Bean sprouts have numerous health benefits containing vitamin C, proteins, fibers, and antioxidants.
+According to WebMD, bean sprouts have numerous health benefits including vitamin C, proteins, fibers, and antioxidants.
 They help control blood pressure and prevent cancer by slowing cancer cell growth.

 Bean sprouts are easy to overcook and don't require much cooking time.
 They can quickly become limp and lose their crunchiness.